How to grow Pieris

 Pieris is an attractive and easy to grow showy spring Shrub.
 The most commonly grown and popular variety is Pieris japonica, illustrated above, which has varieties such as 'Firecrest' and ' Mountain Fire'.
 Pieris has bright red coloured new growth in the spring, which fades to a subtle pink and finally green.
 Many varieties of Pieris have long white flowers in the spring.
 The shape and mass of white flowers gives Pieris its common name of Lily of the Valley bush.

 Pieris grow to various sizes and some varieties can be very large; checking the size of a variety is an important planting point.
-It is worth looking at the image at the foot of this page, which gives an impression of eventual overall size of some varieties of mature Pieris.
+The image lower down in this page shows a scale shot of Pieris illustrating how tall it can grow and the overall size of some varieties of mature Pieris.

-Although fully hardy, the young red growth can be damaged by frost and Pieris are best planted out of chilling winds.
-Pieris is tolerant of semi-shade and is tolerant of most garden conditions.
+Frost can damage the young red growth, although it is fully hardy, and it is best to plant Pieris out of chilling winds.
+Pieris is tolerant of semi-shade and of most garden conditions.
 Pieris look good planted with other acid loving shrubs such as Rhododendrons and Camellia to create a low maintenance shrub border.

 Pieris do not require routine pruning.
-The shrub can be pruned if needed to tidy up any spindly branches or spent flowers.
-Pruning should be done in late spring after flowering.
+You can prune the shrub if needed to tidy up any spindly branches or spent flowers.
+Prune in late spring after flowering.

 If you need cover fast, take a look at Fast Growing Evergreen Shrubs for more planting ideas.